c3g/GenPipes_Docs/docs/source/faq/faq_new_users.rst

 **Response**

-Chose the appropriate option in the form, for example:
+Choose an appropriate option in the form, for example:

 ::